semgrep/semgrep/docs/config/advanced.md

 Checking if `0 == 0` is often used to quickly enable and disable blocks of code.
 It can easily be changed to `0 == 1` to disable functionality.
-We can remove these debugging false positives with `patterns-and`.
+We can remove these debugging false positives with `patterns`.

-### `patterns-or`
+### `pattern-either`

-The `patterns-or` operator performs a logical OR operation on one or more child patterns.
+The `pattern-either` operator performs a logical OR operation on one or more child patterns.
 This is useful for chaining multiple patterns together where any may be true.